 WinMagic SecureDoc For Windows FAQs

 requires all portable devices to be encrypted.
 In addition, UT System has set a mandate for all laptops to be encrypted by August 31, 2012.
+All high risk desktops must also be encrypted by May 31, 2014, and all newly acquired computers after September 1, 2013 must be encrypted.
 If you have concerns about encrypting your computer, contact the Information Security Office.

 More information is available on the UT System Full Disk Encryption FAQ PDF